How To Use Kneaded Eraser for best results?

-The cool thing is that kneaded eraser can last for years with good care, you will probably lose it somewhere before you destroy it.
-It is a handy artist tool.
+The cool thing about a kneaded eraser is that it can last for years with reasonable care.
+You will probably lose it somewhere before you destroy it.

-Why is better or worst from vinyl erasers?
+Why is it better or worst than vinyl erasers?

-With vinyl erasers, you have piles of eraser residue, and that can get on the way during drawing.
+You have piles of eraser residue with vinyl erasers, which can get in the way during drawing.
 Smudging your drawing, and sometimes it is hard to recover drawing.

-Kneaded eraser doesn’t leave any residue, and that makes your workspace nice and tidy.
-It is no so expandable as a vinyl eraser, it will last for years if you keep them safe.
+Kneaded eraser doesn’t leave any residue, making your workspace nice and tidy.
+It is not so expandable as a vinyl eraser; it will last for years if you keep them safe.

 How To Use Kneaded Eraser when you need to clean it?

-You don’t clean it, you just knead your eraser after use and you are ready to go again.
-Once you are done with work keep it in a plastic box, just to protect it from dirtiness.
+You don’t clean it; knead your eraser after use, and be ready to go again.
+Once you are done with work, please keep it in a plastic box to protect it from dirtiness.

-Don’t use an eraser if you have wet hands or some kinds of oils, hand creams on your hands.
+Don’t use an eraser if you have wet hands or some kinds of oils or hand creams on your hands.
 It will ruin your eraser, and it will not be usable anymore.
-If you do that by mistake you can throw away that eraser, you can’t recover it.
+If you do that by mistake, you can throw away that eraser; you can’t recover it.

-If you use this eraser it will be leaving spots and a lot of frustration.
-Also, don’t use them around the food, they can pick easily everything.
+If you use this eraser, it will leave spots and a lot of frustration.
+Also, please don’t use them around the food.
+They can pick everything easily.

 What is a kneaded eraser used for art?

-- Details – It is used for details correcting, and the reason for this is because they are shapable.
-You can transform your eraser into a tear and work with a tip on your drawing.
-For example around the eyes.
-Or flat for line highlights, it is on you and your needs.
+- Details – It is used for details correcting, and the reason is that they are shapable.
+You can transform your eraser into a tear and work with a tip on your drawing, for example, around the eyes.
+Or flat for line highlights; it is on you and your needs.

-- Highlighting – Every drawing that we create needs highlighting to punch those details and contrast out, and a kneaded eraser is great with that.
+- Highlighting – Every drawing we create needs highlighting to punch those details and contrast them, and a kneaded eraser is excellent.
 Highlighting is a process that comes when we are far away with our drawings.
-So it is important to have clean paper, with a vinyl eraser that is not possible.
+So it is essential to have a clean paper with a vinyl eraser; that is impossible.

-- Molding sculptures – yes this sounds funny but it is real, many people use kneaded eraser as clay.
+- Molding sculptures – yes, this sounds funny, but it is accurate; many people use kneaded erasers as clay.
 Check our Pinterest board with some sculptures.